neteasefans/multidemand-multidimensional-knapsack-problem/README.md

 --Source codes of the proposed PRTS (see the directory named source_code for the details.)

+--Best solutions found by PRTS (see the directory named solutions)

 --makefile which is used to compile the source code